Jonah Heim Player Props: Rangers vs. Guardians

 Jonah Heim At The Plate

-- Among qualified hitters in baseball, he ranks 22nd in batting average, 53rd in on-base percentage, and 35th in slugging.
+- Among qualifying hitters in MLB, he ranks 16th in batting average, 44th in on-base percentage, and 23rd in slugging.

+- Heim enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .368 with one homer.

-- Heim has had at least one RBI in 43.6% of his games this season (34 of 78), with more than one RBI 14 times (17.9%).
-He has also been responsible for three or more of his team's runs in eight contests.
+- In 35 games this year (44.3%), Heim has picked up an RBI, and in 15 of those games (19.0%) he had more than one.
+He has also driven in three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.